Biological Sciences

 Fall.
 Credits: 4

 We will study the structure, function and evolution of the diversity of structures that allow vertebrates, including humans, to perform basic functions.
 We will connect these functions with day-to-day challenges for vertebrates, and we will discuss functional disruption such as disease and trauma.
 Students are expected to work in groups, as well as view most lectures before class.
 Class time will be used for active discussion and occasional guest lectures.
-During lab time, we will dissect many vertebrates and comfort with working with preserved and often smellly specimens is a must.
+During lab time, we will dissect many vertebrates and comfort with working with preserved and often smelly specimens is a must.
 This class requires memorization of many structures in a functional context.

 Applies to requirement(s): Math Sciences

-P. Brennan, R. Keefe
+R. Keefe

 Prereq: 8 credits at the 200 level in Biology.
 Coreq: BIOL-307L.